peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 Deprecated.
 <div class='deprecationComment'>Use 'new CBOREncodeOptions(true,true)' instead.
 Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>
+ library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
+'CBOREncodeOptions.Default' contains recommended default options that may be adopted by certain CBORObject methods in the next major version.</div>

+### Default
+    public static final CBOREncodeOptions Default Default options for CBOR objects.
+Disallow duplicate keys, and always encode strings using definite-length encoding.
+These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.
 ### NoIndefLengthStrings
     @Deprecated public static final CBOREncodeOptions NoIndefLengthStrings Deprecated.